 ‘Viola, Viola,’ a duo the British composer George Benjamin wrote in 1996, sounds more like a string quartet than a mere pair of violas.
 The writing is baffling (for those of us who like to know how things are written), and Benjamin presents the musical illusion that both violists are playing impossible combinations of strings.
 The two violists match so well that it is often impossible to tell where one begins and the other ends.

 Elliott Carter’s 2004 ‘Figment IV’ sounds like something out of the 20th Century.
 It uses only a small number of pitches that repeat in sequence a few times, but Huang sure makes a lot of music with them.

-Shih-Hui Chen’s 2005 ‘Remembrance’ … seems to “remember” snippets from Stravinsky’s Rite of Spring….
-The viola has several passages that call for extended pizzicato, which, I imagine benefit from having a micro- phone and an excellent recording engineer.
-They certainly beneflt from having a violist like Huang, who does an excellent job with the demands of this piece, though I wish it was a better piece.
+Shih-Hui Chen’s 2005 ‘Remembrance’ … seems to “remember” snippets from Stravinsky’s Rite of Spring… The viola has several passages that call for extended pizzicato, which, I imagine benefit from having a microphone and an excellent recording engineer.
+They certainly benefit from having a violist like Huang, who does an excellent job with the demands of this piece, though I wish it was a better piece.

 The music was really contemporary – none more than two years old – for Voices of Change’s Sunday-evening concert at Southern Methodist University’s Caruth Auditorium.
 On first hearing, none of the four works leapt out as deathless art.
 But later and wiser counsels may decide otherwise, and each offered listening pleasure.

 The highest-profile name on the program was John Adams, whose Son of Chamber Symphony was getting only its second performance since its November 2007 premiere in San Francisco.
 But the piece that most grabbed my ears was the two-year-old Shu Shon Key (Remembrance) by Taiwan-born Shih-Hui Chen, who’s on the faculty of Rice University in Houston.